mocktomata/mocktomata/docs/mockto.md

 ## `mockto.live(specName, [options], (title, spec) => void)`

-Run the spec in `live` mode.
+Always run the spec in `live` mode.
 Actual calls will be made and the behavior is not recorded.
 These specs are not affected by configuration.

 ## `mockto.save(specName, [options], (title, spec) => void)`

-Run the spec in `save` mode regardless if a spec record exists or not.
+Always run the spec in `save` mode regardless if a spec record exists or not.
 These specs are not affected by configuration.

 ## `mockto.simulate(specName, [options], (title, spec) => void)`

-Run the spec in `simulate` mode.
+Always run the spec in `simulate` mode.
 These specs are not affected by configuration.

 ## `mockto.teardown()`